HTTPS on the Source Interface¶

 First, on the Admin Workstation:

 Make note of the Source Interface Onion URL.
-Edit the site-specific variables
+Now from

 The filenames should match the names of the files provided to you by DigiCert,